Karumi/KataSuperHeroesAndroid/README.md

 ![SuperHeroDetailActivityScreenshot][superHeroDetailActivityScreenshot]

-**Your task as Android Developer for this kata is to write all the UI tests needed to check if the Application UI is working as should.** The application architecture, dependencies and configuration is ready to just start writing tests.
-In this project you'll find a Dagger2 configured to be able to replace production code with test doubles easily and Espresso to be able to interact with the application user interface.
+**Your task as Android Developer for this kata is to write all the UI tests needed to check if the Application UI is working as should.
+The application architecture, dependencies and configuration is ready to just start writing tests.
+In this project you'll find a Dagger2 configured to be able to replace production code with test doubles easily and Espresso to be able to interact with the application user interface.**

-Before to start execute the application and explore it manually and review the application code to design your test scenarios.
+Before to start, execute the application, explore it manually and review the code to design your test scenarios.

 ---